pagedidier/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/LEGRAND_PAGE_HTTP_INFRA_REPORT.md

 Then we created a bash script to build, configure and start our infrastructure.

-First in the script we define our image and container name
+In one hand the script which define the image and the container name.

 ```bash
 staticContainerImage=res/static_image